AudioNet/node-core-audio/README.md

 Disclaimer
 =====
-This extension is still under heavy development, and should be considered pre-alpha.
-I wouldn't suggest you even try to use it, unless you're willing to roll up your sleeves from time to time.
+This extension is still under heavy development!
+Please contact me with any questions or issues.

 I am actively working on this, but if you want to see it happen faster, please send me an email!